Eggs are loaded with a variety of beneficial nutrients.

 As you can see, an egg white contains fewer calories and micronutrients, as well as less protein and fat, than a whole egg.

-Additionally, this protein is high-quality, complete protein.
-This means it contains all nine essential amino acids in the amounts your body needs to function at its best (3).
+This protein is high-quality and complete, meaning it contains all nine essential amino acids in the amounts your body needs to function at its best (2).

 Given that whole eggs provide you with only slightly more protein for quite a few extra calories, egg whites can be an appealing choice for people who are trying to lose weight.

-Bottom Line: The egg whites from a large egg contain 4 grams of protein and only 17 calories.
+SUMMARY The egg whites from a large egg provide 4 grams of protein and only 17 calories.
 This can make them a good food choice for people trying to lose weight.

 However, all of the cholesterol and fat in eggs is found in the egg yolk.
 Egg whites, on the other hand, are almost pure protein and contain no fat or cholesterol.

-Nevertheless, for a small number of people, eating cholesterol will raise blood levels slightly.
-These people are called "hyper-responders" (12).
+Nevertheless, for a small number of people — called "hyper-responders" — eating cholesterol will raise blood levels slightly (11).

 Additionally, given that egg whites contain almost no fat, they are significantly lower in calories than whole eggs.